Altinn/altinn-studio/README.md

 <script src="http://localhost:8080/altinn-app-frontend.js"></script>
 ```

 This will make the browser request the files from the local development server.
-The development server can be started by following these steps:

-- Navigate to `./src/altinn-app-frontend`
-- `yarn --immutable` (only needed when `package.json` has changed)
-- `yarn start` (to start the development server)

 In addition, you need to serve the app from somewhere.
 There are two ways of doing this, either deploy the application via Altinn Studio, or run the app locally on your machine.